hasura/graphql-engine/docs/graphql/core/databases/postgres/subscriptions/use-cases.rst

 Use subscriptions to show the current location of a vehicle on a map.

-Let's say we have the following database schema:
+Let's say we have the following database schema.

 .. code-block:: sql